 Yes, you heard me, one of the wolves.

 There are technically three wolves for this game; a man they find watching the security monitors, Mitsuki and someone I’ll reveal later.
-Now having the man be one of the wolves is fine since he’s really just someone helping things along and not the real wolf.
+Now, having the man be one of the wolves is fine since he’s really just someone helping things along and is not the real wolf.
 He’s not the alpha, so to speak.

 However, Mitsuki being a wolf and having another character be another wolf means that the structure of the mystery is ruined for the reader.
 If we’re meant to take the rules of the game as gospel and have no given reason to think that there’s a mastermind’s mastermind, then it seems like you’re ‘cheating’ us out of figuring it out for ourselves.

 The reason Mitsuki is doing this is actually pretty dumb.
 She loved two people in this world; her father and Yuu.
 Her father was scammed out of his money, and he tried to kill himself by hanging.
 He lived through the hanging, and after a week went by Mitsuki wanted to talk to Yuu about it.
 However, he said he couldn’t do it right then as he was told to go home early and not make any stops along the way.

 Mitsuki later saw Yuu hanging out with a girl named Kei, who isn’t a part of the group.
 Thinking they’re dating and realizing Yuu kinda lied to her, Mitsuki essentially lost the only two people in the world that she loved.
 So she decided to murder Kei for her ‘betrayal’ and create the game to punish liars since everyone in the group, in one way or another, was a liar.